- Home

 Starting a Food Business

-Prior to opening a new food service establishment or making changes to an existing food service establishment in Snohomish County, the Washington State Retail Food Code requires that plans be reviewed and approved by the Snohomish County Health Department.
+Prior to opening a new food service establishment in Snohomish County, the Washington State Retail Food Code requires that plans be reviewed and approved by the Snohomish County Health Department.
 This review process will help ensure that your plans and equipment meet state and local health requirements.
-If you are taking over an existing business, information on the change of ownership process can be found at the bottom of this page.

 Plan Review Process

-There are five main steps to the plan review process.
+There are six main steps to the plan review process.
+Click on the titles below for information on each of the steps.

 1. SUBMITTAL.
 Submit everything listed on the plan review checklist, along with the plan review fee.
 Incomplete applications are not accepted.
-Prior to submittal, applicants are encouraged to contact their local building and planning departments for additional requirements, obtain their business license, obtain water and sewer/septic approval, and review our minimum equipment requirements.
+Prior to submittal, applicants are encouraged to use our Agency Resource List to contact their local building and planning departments for additional requirements, obtain their business license, obtain water and sewer/septic approval, and review our minimum equipment requirements.

-2. REVIEW.
-The plans are sent to a queue to be reviewed on a first come-first served basis.
-The estimated timeline for the first review of submitted plans is located under turnaround times above.
-Exact turnaround times are dependent on the number of applications submitted and the completeness of the application(s) and may be longer.
-You may have the option to pay for an expedited plan review.
-Expedited reviews may be requested but will depend on staff availability and number of pending applications.
-The estimated timeline for the first review of expedited plans is 21 days or half the posted general timeline.
+3. REVIEW.
+The plans are sent to a queue to be reviewed on a first come-first served basis, regardless of the type of plan review submitted.
+The estimated timeline for the first review of submitted plans is located above.
+Exact time until first review is dependent on the number of applications submitted and the completeness of the application(s) and may be longer.

 We accept applications in person, by mail or online.